dominicparga/osmgraphing/README.md

 ## Setup and usage

-Please refer to the [examples][github/self/tree/examples].
+Please refer to the [examples][github/self/tree/examples] or simply execute `cargo run`.
-Further, refer to [setup and usage][github/self/wiki/usage] to get details about the repo's setup and implementation.
+Further, refer to [cargo-docs][docs.rs/self] to get details about the repo's setup and implementation.

 [crates.io/self]: https://crates.io/crates/osmgraphing